jacopograndi/slay2/README.md

 # slay2
-reimplementation of slay in python
+Reimplementation of Slay in python and pygame
 Slay is a game by Sean O'Connor [link](http://www.windowsgames.co.uk/slay.html)
 The sprites are rendered from Blender